abarbour/pborepo/README.md

-This project is intended to be a storage repository for metadata and other bits of data for [PBO](http://pbo.unavco.org/).
-It's also a self-consistent R-package, meaning one can do the following
+This project is intended to be a storage repository for metadata and other bits of data for [PBO](http://pbo.unavco.org/), but it also serves as a self-consistent R-package, meaning one can do the following
 ~~~~~{.R}
 install.packages("devtools",dependencies=TRUE)